Current-induced spin polarization in chiral Tellurium: a first-principles quantum transport study: Conclusion

 The spin current is estimated to be about $24\%$ of the charge current.
 This a substantial fraction for a material which is non-magnetic in equilibrium.
 To our knowledge the spin current associated to CISP was not previously calculated for any system.\\

 The spin current can in principle be detected via magnetotransport measurements.
-Specifically, we predict that the resistance along a Te wire changes when an external magnetic field is applied parallel or antiparallel to the charge current direction.
-The effect is a signature of the chirality of the material and is the ballistic transport analogous of the electrical magnetochiral anisotropy, reported in recent experiments \cite{Calavalle2022}.
-The calculated $\mathrm{MR}$ is however quite small, about $0.025\%$.\\
+Specifically, we predict the existence of a ballistic unilateral magnetoresistance, or electric magnetochiral anisotropy, seen as a change in the resistance of a Te wire when an external magnetic field is switched from parallel to antiparallel to the direction of the charge current.
+The calculated $\mathrm{MR}$ is however small, about $0.025\%$.\\

-Finally, the description of CISP in terms of spin current allows us to establish a connection with recent DFT+NEGF calculations for chiral molecular junctions.
-We conclude that CISP and CISS are the same effect within a pure ballistic picture of transport. \\
+Finally, we compared our work for Te with recent DFT+NEGF calculations for chiral molecules.
+We found that the results were comparable with differences that could be ascribed to specific material properties or symmetry.
+In other words, we were not able to identify any characteristic features, which could be used to distinguish CISS from CISP.
+Hence, we conclude, that, within the framework of DFT+NEGF, the two effects are the same.\\